prince381/xanax_ratings/README.md

 # XANAX USER RATINGS PREDICTION
-This [Github](https://github.com/prince381/xanax_ratings) repository contains the files and other resources for my project which entails crawling the web for data on Xanas drug user reviews, and training a machine learning model in python to predict the rating of Xanax drug based on the comment/review of the user.
+This [Github](https://github.com/prince381/xanax_ratings) repository contains the files and other resources for my data science project which entails crawling the web for data on Xanas drug user reviews, and training a machine learning model in python to predict the rating of Xanax drug based on the comment/review of the user.
 All the code associated with this project is written in python programming language and contained in two files.
 One being a jupyter notebook (Xanax_rating_prediction.ipynb) in which the data is analysed and the